How to Create a Stacked-paper Effect Login Form

 /* --------Base Styles--------- */ body, html { margin: 0; padding: 0; } body { background: url("https://assets.hongkiat.com/uploads/stack-paper-login-form/bg.png") left top repeat; font: 16px/1.5 "Open Sans", Helvetica, Arial, sans-serif; } div.wrap { width: 400px; margin: 80px auto; }

-Now that we have the basic layout up and running, lets get started with designing the form.
-For obtaining the stacked-paper effect, we will make use of the :after
+Now that we have the basic layout ready, let’s start designing the form.
+To create the stacked-paper effect, we will use the :after

 and :before

 pseudo-elements.
-These pseudo-elements are mostly used for adding visual effects to any selector.
+These pseudo-elements are commonly used for adding visual effects to any selector.

 The :before

-pseudo-element is used to add content before the selector’s content and the :after
+pseudo-element adds content before the selector’s content, while the :after

-The border-radius declaration is very simple and is used to create rounded corners, with 3px representing the curvature.
-The syntax for the box-shadow declaration might look complicated, but let us break it down into smaller chunks to understand it better.
+The border-radius declaration is straightforward and creates rounded corners, with 3px representing the curvature.
+While the box-shadow declaration might look complex, let’s break it down into smaller parts to understand it better.

 /*--------Border Radius and Box Shadow--------- */ -webkit-border-radius: 3px; -moz-border-radius: 3px; border-radius: 3px; -webkit-box-shadow: 0 0 3px rgba(0,0,0,.2); -moz-box-shadow: 0 0 3px rgba(0,0,0,.2); box-shadow: 0 0 3px rgba(0,0,0,.2);

-The first two zero’s indicate the x-offset and the y-offset and the 3px indicates the blur.
+The first two zeros indicate the x-offset and y-offset, and the 3px indicates the blur.
 Next is the color declaration.
-I have used rgba values here; rgba stands for red green blue and alpha (opacity).
-Thus the 4 values inside the parenthesis indicate the amount of red, green, blue and its alpha (opacity).
+I have used rgba values here; rgba stands for red, green, blue, and alpha (opacity).
+Thus, the four values inside the parentheses indicate the amount of red, green, blue, and opacity.

 .stacked { background: #f6f6f6; border: 1px solid #bbb; height: 300px; margin: 50px auto; position: relative; width: 400px; -webkit-box-shadow: 0 0 3px rgba(0,0,0,.2); -moz-box-shadow: 0 0 3px rgba(0,0,0,.2); box-shadow: 0 0 3px rgba(0,0,0,.2); -webkit-border-radius: 3px; -moz-border-radius: 3px; border-radius: 3px; }

-Now that we have created the basic bounding box for the form, let’s get started with the :after
+Now that we have created the basic bounding box for the form, let’s implement the :after

 and :before